iamsumit/sample-go-app/README.md

 - `task message:setup-deps`: To install the `protobuf` dependency.
 - `task message:init`: To set the environment files and generate the code from proto definitions.
-- `task message:start-pubsub-emulator`: To start the pub/sub emulator.
+- `task message:pubsub-start`: To start the pub/sub emulator as a docker container.
 Please note that this will run the foreground process, so you need to open a new tab for next commands.
 Keep it running please.
 - `task message:read`: This will create the topic and subscription if required and start reading to the pub/sub messages.
 This will also be a foreground process.
 Keep it running and open next tab please.
 -  `task message:publish`: It will generate a dummy message using [protobuf][13] and publish it to the local pub/sub emulator.
 The `read` command above will read the message and unmarshal it using `protobuf` library itself.
+- `task message:pubsub-stop`: To stop the pubsub emulator docker container.

 #### Sample Application:

 - `task sample:init`: To set the environment files.
+- `task sample:db-start`: To start the database container.
 - `task sample:run`: To start the application.
 A http process will start and once done, the application can be accessed via the `localhost:8080` where 8080 is the port number defined in the [config.yaml][3].
+- `task sample:db-stop`: To stop the database container.

 There are some commented code as well which is basically either because of no secret key and/or there are multiple way of doing things, like reloading the configuration on change without re-running the application.